 Try the vegetables I've suggested for color and flavor, or vary the dish by using a cup or more of any diced vegetables of your choice.
 The tips below offers variations in how to handle the veggies.

-- 4 1/2 cups (about 1 liter) of chicken or vegetable stock
+4 1/2 cups (about 1 liter) chicken stock, or vegetable stock

 * You can substitute other vegetables of your choice, up to 1 cup.